rosblox/pca9685_ros2_control/README.md

 ### Tips

-The `pwm_test` executable (`ros2 run pca9685_hardware_interface pwm_test --ros-args -p channel:=0`) can be used to determine PWM limits.
+The `pwm_test` executable can be used to determine PWM limits: `ros2 run pca9685_hardware_interface pwm_test --ros-args -p channel:=0`

-Trial and error may be necessary to tune the position servo response.
+For position servos, zero is set in the middle of the reachable range to follow MoveIt's convention.
 After finding the zero point and hard limits, tune the scale and limits until 90-degree angles are correct.

-For position servos, zero is set in the middle of the reachable range to follow MoveIt's convention.

 If a state interface is specified, it must match the command interface type.
 The reported state is simply the last command with limits applied.